Billy Reeves (footballer): Non-League

 On 14 August 2018, Reeves joined Stafford Rangers on a short-term contract.
 On 25 September 2018, he moved on to Northern Premier League Division One West club Leek Town after manager Neil Baker lost six players to injury.
 The "Blues" reached the play-offs at the end of the 2018–19 season, but lost 2–1 to Radcliffe in the final.
 The 2019–20 season was formally abandoned due to the COVID-19 pandemic in England, with no promotions taking place despite Leek sitting top of the Division One South East table.
-He featured ten times in the 2020–21 campaign, and was sent off in a 1–0 defeat at Kidsgrove Athletic, before the season was curtailed early due to the ongoing pandemic.
-He played just five games in the 2021–22 season.
+He featured eleven times in the 2020–21 campaign, and was sent off in a 1–0 defeat at Kidsgrove Athletic, before the season was curtailed early due to the ongoing pandemic.
+He made 43 appearances in the 2021–22 season.
+Leek were beaten 4–1 by Runcorn Linnets in the play-off semi-finals.
+He featured 47 times in the 2022–23 campaign as Leek finished second in the league; his goal tally of seven included a hat-trick of penalties in a 4–1 win over Prescot Cables on 20 September.
+Leek again were beaten at home by Runcorn Linnets in the semi-finals of the play-offs, this time losing 3–1.

+Reeves joined Northern Premier League Division One West club Bootle in May 2023.
+However, he decided to leave the club five months later following the departure of manager Dave McNabb.
+He subsequently signed with Bury in the North West Counties League Premier Division.
+He featured 28 times in the remainder of the 2023–24 season.